 Furiously, she ran back to the kitchen.

-"All right, which one of you did this to me?" she asked sharply.
+"All right, which one of you did this to me!?" she shouted.

 The whole way to school, she continued in vain to pull at the strands, dreading how people would react to this sudden change, as well as such an awkward hairstyle itself.